-Long-term incapacity benefit: Paid to those below the state pension age who are unable to work as the result of an illness or a disability.
+Long-term incapacity benefit: Must be younger than the state pension age and unable to work as the result of an illness or a disability.
 The insured must have paid contributions on earnings of at least 25 times the weekly lower earnings limit in one of the last two tax years and paid or credited contributions on earnings of at least 50 times the weekly lower earnings limit in each of the last two tax years.
 The benefit is paid after 52 weeks of incapacity for work (as determined by a medical assessment) or after 28 weeks if terminally ill or receiving the highest-rate care component of the disability living allowance.

-The weekly lower earnings limit is £109.
+The weekly lower earnings limit is £112.